Phileosopher/commonplace/people-conversation.md

 There is another effect, though.
 By reliving an experience in a way that includes someone else, that other person shares in that relived experience and gives us a sense of [meaning](meaning.md) out of a shared suffering.

 With the response of someone else, we'll often feel less alone about that experience, but will also consider the situation resolved through its expression.
 It may feel like a [creative result](results.md) that somehow created a benefit for someone else's life, or simply the acknowledgement that our [feelings](mind-feelings.md) from an experience were not a completely [solitary](hardship-solitude.md) phenomenon.

+APPLICATION: The only way to make an [AI](computers-ai.md) chatbot work correctly is to prevent the conversation from going on too long.
+After about 2-3 minutes (or maybe longer), the AI won't have enough memory to remember *everything* in the conversation.
+That AI would also have to have selective memory loss as well that refines the information into human-like [stories](stories.md).